rosali920/neuropointillist/02_quick_start_tutorial.md

-## Neuropointillist quick start tutorial
+## Neuropointillist quick start tutorial (for macs)

 Adapted from http://ibic.github.io/neuropointillist/ and http://ibic.github.io/neuropointillist/usage.html

 In this tutorial, we will use the provided example.rawfmri dataset and files to run neuropointillist.
+This is a simulated fMRI dataset, and this tutorial is primarily designed to get check that neuropointillist will run on your machine and to familiarize you with its basic functions.

 While the neuropointillist code is mostly in R, you will interact with its functions through the Terminal using bash.